 We understand that retail tank configurations can vary widely throughout the world, and we’re prepared to provide worldwide technical support for our customers.
 We offer a full set of ancillary equipment to help adapt the ST-1000 to your particular tank access configurations and operating limitations.
 This includes drop tubes for inside the tank, inlet adapters, modular venting system, ATEX ducting, air hose whip check wires, and a vapor collection system.

 NanoVapor provides a comprehensive Operating and Training Manual for the Model ST-1000 Vapor Suppression System that walks you through the operational details.
-We also offer an optional two-day training package can be provided at the customer’s request that includes classroom lessons, hands-on equipment familiarization, and live onsite practical training on the customer’s own fuel storage tanks (optional).
+We also offer an optional two-day training package that includes classroom lessons, hands-on equipment familiarization, and live onsite practical training on the customer’s own fuel storage tanks.